luvisuttoalberto/advanced_programming_2019-20/exercises/c++/04_custom_types/readme.md

 ## Class Date
 Implement a class `Date`.
 This class must meet the following requirements:
-- it has three **private** attributes to represent day, month and year
+- it has three **private** attributes to represent day, month and year [private because in this way it's not the user to decide if the date is meaningful; functions are public so that you can optimize them etc.]
 - use a scoped enum for month
+[So that you have to do Date d{1, month::march, 2019}, so you canalso give them in different order]
 - it has the following **public** functions:
 	- constructor that takes as arguments a day, a month and a year.
 (Forget about the validation for now)
 	- `day()` function that returns the day